jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 what is a Test Driven Development Environment?
 *********************************************************************************

-A `Test Driven Development`_ environment is a group of files_ and folders_ in a project where I can write tests and code and they automatically run so I see the results immediately.
+A :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` is a group of files_ and folders_ in a project where I can write tests and code and they automatically run so I see the results immediately.

 *********************************************************************************
 what is the Test Driven Development cycle?